 As an immunoglobulin gamma (IgG) monoclonal antibody, ravulizumab rch is expected to be metabolised in the same manner as any endogenous IgG (degraded into small peptides and amino acids via catabolic pathways) and is subject to similar elimination.
 Ravulizumab rch contains only natural occurring amino acids and has no known active metabolites.
-The mean (SD) values for terminal elimination half-life and clearance of ravulizumab rch in patients with PNH are 49.7 (8.9) days and 0.00332 (0.000941) L/h, respectively.
+The mean (SD) values for terminal elimination half-life and clearance of ravulizumab rch in patients with PNH, aHUS, gMG or NMOSD treated with ravulizumab rch are presented in Table 28.